aranibatta/aranibatta.github.io/index.md

 Hi, I'm Arani Bhattacharyay.
 ------

-Feel free to use this site to learn a bit more [about](http://arani.io/about) me, efficiently scrape my [professional history](https://drive.google.com/a/berkeley.edu/file/d/0BzdGCwU1D9LTOWc2ZnRzTGNXU1E/view?usp=sharing), or amuse yourself with my [musings](http://arani.io/thoughts).
+Feel free to use this site to learn a bit more [about](http://arani.io/about) me, efficiently scrape my [professional history](https://drive.google.com/a/berkeley.edu/file/d/0BzdGCwU1D9LTOWc2ZnRzTGNXU1E/view?usp=sharing), or amuse yourself to my [musings](http://arani.io/thoughts).

 Junior studying Electrical Engineering and Computer Science with a minor in Statistics at the [University of California, Berkeley](http://berkeley.edu).
 Currently working on [Cal Hacks](http://calhacks.io/), [Hackers @ Berkeley](http://hackersatberkeley.com/), and [The Greybots](http://harambabes.com/).
 Formerly lead mentor and drive coach of FRC Team 5499, [The Sloth Bears](http://bhsrobotics.org/), and engineering with [Google](http://google.com), [NetApp](http://netapp.com), and [Boeing](http://boeing.com).